-The narrative is limited to ten single-sided pages.
+The narrative is limited to 10 single-sided pages for the Commodity Partnerships Program and the Targeted States Program and no more than 2 single-sided pages for the Commodity Partnerships Small Sessions Program.
 We ask that you number each page of the narrative and, because the proposal will need to be copied, that you avoid binding, stapling, printing with small font, printing on both sides of pages, and taking other steps that will detract from preparing your proposal for careful review by the panel.

 We recommend that you refer often to the evaluation criteria in the Federal Register notice so that you have the criteria in mind as you construct your narrative.
 You should address each of the respective evaluation criteria directly.
-Therefore, in addition to any introductory information, your narrative should contain sections corresponding to each of the evaluation criterion: Project Benefits, Statement of Work, Partnering, and Project Management.
+Therefore, in addition to any introductory information, your narrative should contain sections corresponding to each of the evaluation criterion: Priority (Commodity Partnerships Program and the Commodity Partnerships Small Sessions Program), Project Benefits, Statement of Work, Partnering (Commodity Partnerships Program and the Targeted States Program), Project

+Management, Past Performance, and Budget Appropriateness and Efficiency.
 The following suggestions for each of these sections may assist you further:

-Priority.
+• Priority.
 The criterion of Priority is weighted 10 points and is described in the RFA as follows:

-• "The applicant can submit projects that are not related to Priority Commodities.
+"The applicant can submit projects that are not related to Priority Commodities.
 However, priority is given to projects relating to Priority Commodities and the degree in which such projects relate to the Priority Commodities.
 Projects that relate solely to Priority Commodities will be eligible for the most points".